satoru-takeuchi/test-linux-stable/README.md

 test-linux-stable
 =================

-tools for testing linux stable
+A tool for testing linux stable kernel

 * Author